AndresRodriguez01/capstone_project_mobile_app/README.md

    - Changes made here will be updated in the contact info database.
    - At the bottom of the main menu, a logout button redirects users back to the login screen.

-## App Pictures

-A full description of the app, including detailed explanations and images of the screens, will be uploaded in a folder named `App_Details`.
-This folder will provide a comprehensive guide to all the features and functionalities of the Hume House App.

 ## Credits